- I have a question about climate science or an objection to something I heard you say

 My endorsement policy

 As an author, I am very aware of the blood, sweat, tears and passion that go into preparing a manuscript.
 I also know how important it is to receive endorsements for your effort.
-I wish I could provide an endorsement for everyone who asks, and I am so sorry that I cannot.
+I wish I could provide endorsements, but I am currently unable to do so.

-If you would like to send me a copy of the book anyways, I am happy to receive it.
+If you would like to send me a copy of the book anyways, you are very welcome to.
 I enjoy reading nearly everything except climate fiction (real life is bad enough) and once I’ve read a book I am happy to add it to my list of recommendations in the future if I think it is worth reading.

 My review policy

 I love that people want to share their ideas on climate change with me, as we all need to work together to tackle this global challenge and I believe that each one of us has something unique that we can contribute!
-However, I receive dozens of requests each month to review and/or endorse ideas for climate solutions as well as new videos, books, projects, letters or petitions, websites and proposals, and I’m truly sorry that I am only able to accept a fraction of the requests I receive.
+However, I receive dozens of requests each month to review and/or endorse ideas for climate solutions as well as new essays, videos, books, projects, letters or petitions, websites and proposals.
+I’m truly sorry that I am usually unable to accept.

-I have to prioritize requests that are well thought out and directly relevant to my expertise in climate communication, high-resolution climate projections, regional impacts, faith-related communication, and/or relate to geographic areas that are close to my heart and home.
+I can only consider requests that are well thought out and directly relevant to my expertise in climate communication, high-resolution climate projections, regional impacts, faith-related communication, and/or relate to geographic areas that are close to my heart and home.
+The product also must have a clearly-defined audience that is relevant to my own interests and is commensurate with the request being made for my time.

 I am not an expert in technological solutions, I am not able to endorse political statements or positions, and I generally am not able to sign letters or petitions unless they are directly relevant to my specific areas of expertise above.